aliciaNB/discord-bot/README.md

 options I found! - It even comes with readable getting started help for each option!
 Nifty && Concise* :partying_face:

-###Discord Developer Servers - Have Questions, need help....
+### Discord Developer Servers - Have Questions, need help?

 If you are a developer and you are developing Discord Bots do yourself a favor and join these discord developer servers ASAP.
 Discord has an amazing developer community it would be a shame to not leverage it even if you don't use them